ResearchComputing/Documentation/docs/running-jobs/job-resources.md

 ## Quality of Service

 Quality of Service (QoS) is used to constrain or modify the characteristics that a job can have.
 This could come in the form of specifying a QoS to request for a longer run time or a high priority queue for condo owned nodes.
 For example, by selecting the `long` QoS, a user can place the job in a lower priority queue with a max wall time increased from 24 hours to 7 days.
+A list of QOS codes available on Alpine can be found in our page on [Alpine Hardware](../clusters/alpine/alpine-hardware.md#quality-of-service-qos).

 ```{note}
 Normally, this slurm directive does not need to be set for most jobs.
 Only set a QoS when requesting a long or condo (Blanca) job.